radhikasrinivasan8/cmpe202-pentagon/HariKrishna_wiki.md

 ### Design Pattern:
-I Will finalise on a Design Pattern after Design Pattern Class .
+I Will be implementing Strategy Design Pattern in the game .

 ### UML Diagram:
 I am responsible for completing the Activity diagrams.